senekor/rust-workshop/final_project/src/cli/additional_features.md

 When people send paekli, they usually have a specific recipient in mind.
 In order to assign each paekli to a specific recipient, we need additional CLI arguments.
-The sender of a paekli needs to say who should receive it and the recipient must identify themself.
+The sender of a paekli needs to say who should receive it and the recipient must identify themselves.

 For the sender, we could just extend the `Send` subcommand to also accept a recipient, like so: